p4-team/ctf/2018-08-18-whitehat/re04/README.md

 ### Second check

-The second checks actually consists of 3 checks, with each one checking 24 bytes of the input.
+The second checks actually consists of 3 checks, with each one checking 24 different bytes of the input.

-The first and third one are based on finding a set of integers that match a certain set of formulas:
+The first and third ones are based on finding a set of integers that fulfils a certain set of formulas:

 ```c++
 signed int __stdcall sub_4013B0(const void *a1)